New York Yankees Tickets

 Buying New York Yankees Tickets is pretty easy.
 There are two options: either you buy e-tickets that will be sent per email; or you buy the ‘real’ paper tickets.
 Did you know the New York Yankees often play six times a week?
 That gives you plenty of options to see them play live.
 Are you not much of a sports fan, or maybe just not this sport?
 No problem, the atmosphere alone will be worth a trip to the stadium.
 Especially since tickets needn’t cost a lot, and you can leave the stadium at any point.

 NEW!
-No service fee and free shipping (on e-tickets)!
+No service fee and free shipping (e-tickets) or FREE local pick-up!

 Where to sit at a Yankees Game?

 Tickets prices go from 7 dollars up to even a few thousand.
 A regular, reasonable price for a good seat lies somewhere between 35 and 105 dollars a ticket.
 The Yankee Stadium is a gigantic stadium and to have a good view you really need to know what seat to choose.
 Sitting too high up – in the “nosebleed section” – means it’s hard to see the ball, while a spot at the back means you won’t be able to see the entire field.
 I advise you to choose seats in the selections I’ve marked red on the chart below.
 Tickets in the 400-series are usually cheap, but the seats are pretty high up in the stadium.

 Getting to the Yankee Stadium